E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ElVibRot_TID_MPI/readme.rst

 The principle fence of the simulation comes from the exponential growth of computational demand with the increasing of the degrees of freedom of the system, the curse of dimensionality.
 It prompts numbers of algorithms in the past decades to deal with this difficulty.
-The Smolyak algorithm, proposed by Smolyak in 1963 [Sm]_, provides a powerful method to deal with high-dimensional problems.
+The Smolyak algorithm, proposed by Smolyak in 1963 [Sm1]_, provides a powerful method to deal with high-dimensional problems.
 By introducing the Smolyak algorithm in this module, the wavefunction is expanded as a weighted sum of small
 Smolyak wavefunction contributions, thus significantly reduce the computational demand of the simulation.